 Experimenting with Death Clock

-In hopes to better elaborate that the death clock isn’t something genuine, we decided to take it on a whirl and typed in the details of Donald J Trump, the current president of the United States Of America, and according to the result we got, he should have been dead a long time ago.
+In hopes to better elaborate that the death clock isn’t something genuine, we decided to take it on a whirl and typed in the details of Donald J Trump, the ex-president of the United States Of America, and according to the result we got, he should have been dead a long time ago.
 The platform said that he should have died on March 13 of 2011.
 So either the Trump that we see on the news is fake or this platform isn’t legit.
 So like we said you don’t need to worry about a fake death date that this platform gives you.

 Way Of Using Death Clock